Search This Site

 • Surge Protector - Ensure that your surge protector or power strip is plugged in.
 If it is, ensure that it is getting power.
 Take a lamp and plug it in to verify that power is flowing through the strip.

 • Monitor - If you hear the computer booting, fans spinning, hard drive spinning, but don't see anything on-screen, check the monitor.
 Verify that it is plugged into an outlet, and that it is plugged into the back of the computer.
+Computer monitor troubleshooting is usually more complicated than making sure the plugs are all plugged in - but just in case, check it out.

 Return from Troubleshooting Computer Problems to Computer Troubleshooting